01-edu/public/subjects/java/Nexus/README.md

 # Artifact Management System with Nexus

 ## Project Description
-Welcome to the **Artifact Management System with Nexus** project!
+Welcome to the **Nexus** project!
 This hands-on project is designed to provide you with a comprehensive learning experience in utilizing Nexus by Sonatype as a central repository for storing, managing, and deploying software artifacts.
 Through a series of tasks and requirements, you'll explore various aspects of artifact management, version control, Docker integration, continuous integration, and security considerations.

 ## Project Requirements
 In this project, You will have to be working with, at least, java 11 and a version of Maven that is compatible with it.